-With our Plesk and Installatron (1-click web apps) optimized hosting services, there are two key ways to back up your website: Plesk Backup Manager and Installatron Backups.
+With our Plesk and Installatron (1-click web apps) optimized hosting services, there are two built-in methods you may use to back up your website: Plesk Backup Manager and 1-click web app Backups.

 Here’s how to use the Plesk Backup Manager to back up your website (files & databases), emails, and Plesk configuration all in one.